wp-plugins/dkoated-cta-buttons/readme.txt

 Tested up to: 3.3
 Stable tag: 1.1.1

-Add beautiful and SEO ready call to action buttons through shortcodes to your WordPress.
-Simple usage, no external resources, no javascript and no images necessary!
+Add beautiful and SEO-ready call to action buttons through shortcodes to your WordPress.
+No external resources, no javascript, no images!

 == Description ==
 Add beautiful and SEO ready call to action buttons through shortcodes to your WordPress.
 Simple usage, no external resources, no javascript and no images necessary!
 Just pure CSS!